makschernetskyi/integration_bee_ELO/Readme.md

 ## Introduction

-This projest appeared as part of the idea to standardize Integration bees across different universities in the world. starting form integration bee austria.
+This project appeared as part of the idea to standardize Integration bees across different universities in the world. starting form integration bee austria.
 The Integration Bee is a prestige calculus competition requiring a precise, dynamic, and fair ranking system to evaluate participants' skill levels.
 This project adapts the Elo rating system to address the challenges posed by such competitions, ensuring meaningful updates to player rankings after each event while maintaining a balance between long-term stability and responsiveness to recent performances.

 ## The Elo Rating System